Slackadays/Clipboard/README.md

 ### ![Clipboard by Jackson Huff](documentation/readme-assets/CBBanner.png)

-The Clipboard project is a _ridiculously_ easy-to-use data management tool with tons of useful features and _gorgeous_ eye candy.
+The Clipboard project is a _ridiculously_ easy-to-use data remembrance tool with tons of useful features and _gorgeous_ eye candy.

 That's underselling it a bit.